Designated Suppliers Program

 The Designated Suppliers Program (DSP) is a procurement standard proposed by the Worker Rights Consortium and United Students Against Sweatshops.
 The program was designed to promote the use by US universities of suppliers that make use of a defined set of fair labor practices.
+The DSP has undergone revisions to address feedback from universities and licensees.
+For instance, in October 2006, the WRC modified aspects of the program, such as removing the requirement that factories be unionized, to make it more adaptable and acceptable to a broader range of stakeholders.